dotnet/training-tutorials/content/asp.net/getting-started/configuring-different-environments.md

 .AddJsonFile($"appsettings.{env.EnvironmentName}.json", optional: true)
 ```

-where `{env.EnvironmentName}` corresponds to the environment variable `ASPNETCORE_ENVIRONMENT`.
+where `{env.EnvironmentName}` corresponds to the value of the environment variable `ASPNETCORE_ENVIRONMENT`.
 When using Visual Studio, the value for the `ASPNETCORE_ENVIRONMENT` variable can be found in your project's debug profiles show below:

 ![Project properties debug](images/project-properties-debug.png)

 and should be set to `Development` by default.

-Environment variables will be updated throughout the environments; for example, on Staging the environment variable will likely be set to `Staging`, and for production it will likely be set to `Production`.
+Environment variables can be configured for each environment in which the application may be deployed; for example, on Staging the environment variable will likely be set to `Staging`, and for production it will likely be set to `Production`.

 > Note: On Windows or macOS, environment names are not case sensitive meaning `DEVELOPMENT`, `Development` and `development` will all provide you the same result.
 On Linux, since it is a case sensitive OS by default, assuming case sensitivity for environment variables is encouraged.